 - prevent a competitor from overriding the position you’ve spent days or weeks on.

-Using negative keywords on Amazon is one of the best ways you can increase your rankings without any changes to your product listing on the Amazon store.
+Using negative keywords on Amazon is one of the best ways to increase your rankings without any changes to your product listing on the Amazon store.

 If your product or ad is too broad, you may be able to rank higher, but you’ll also struggle to get noticed.
-If your keywords are too specific, Amazon’s system may penalize your search volume and overall visibility.
-The best keywords are keywords that are relevant to your product, but they also make sense to customers.
+On the other hand, if your keywords are too specific, Amazon’s system may penalize your search volume and overall visibility.
+The best keywords are keywords that are relevant to your product but they also make sense to customers.

 Meanwhile, negative keywords could be working their magic in your Amazon ads.
 When you use them, you attract only the desired audience.